Shalamus/metasploit/README.md

 # metasploit

-TODO: Enter the cookbook description here.
+This cookbook installs Metasploit on Unix/Linux systems.